nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [d/BIRTHDATE]`

 * The name must contain only alphanumeric characters and is case-insensitive e.g., `Alice` will match `alice`
+* The phone number should only have numbers, and must be at least 3-digits long.
+* Emails should be of the form `local-part@domain`.
+The full list of constraints can be found [here](#valid-emails).
+* The address does not have any constraints.
 * The date of birth must be given in YYYY-MM-DD format.
 It cannot be a date in the future.

 * Managera cannot accept duplicate participants.
-A participant is considered duplicate if all of their attributes (name, phone number, email, address, birth date) are identical with those of an existing participant.
+A participant is considered duplicate if all of their attributes (name, phone number, email, address, birthdate) are identical with those of an existing participant.
-* If a participant to be added shares identical attributes with an existing participant, but one of them lacks a birth date, they are treated as two different participants.
+* If a participant to be added shares identical attributes with an existing participant, but one of them lacks a birthdate, they are treated as two different participants.
 (The new participant will be added)
-* A participant is not considered duplicate as long as one of their attributes is different.
+* A participant is not considered duplicate if at least one of their attributes is different.

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` - Adds a Participant whose name is
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 d/2000-01-02` - Adds a Participant
-  John Doe with given phone number, email and address to the Participant list.
+  whose name is John Doe with given phone number, email, address and birthdate to the Participant list.
 * `add n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567` - Adds a Participant whose name is Betsy
   Crowe with given phone number, email and address to the Participant list.